Mini-class

 • △: Usable but with caution, has issues like high variance

-4. Using $k_3$ in reward penalty: Although value-unbiased, it induces a biased policy-gradient update and may lead to training collapse.
+4. Using $k_3$ inside reward shaping: Although it is value-unbiased, it induces a biased policy-gradient update and may lead to training collapse.

 5. Simply setting $\rho$ to constant 1 in on-policy: Must explicitly construct $\rho = \frac{q_\theta}{\text{sg}(q_\theta)}$ (or equivalently $\exp(\log q_\theta - \text{sg}(\log q_\theta))$), otherwise the score-function gradient path is lost, causing $\rho k_1$ and $\rho k_3$ to degenerate to naive forms and fail.